nisarg6710/nc-demo/README.md

 # nc-demo
 this is my first github repo....
 <br>
-my name is nisarg choudhary
+my name is nisarg choudhary (IIITS-ECE)